07th-mod/higurashi-dev-guides/dev-wiki/docs/on-scripting.md

 That way, you will have the text and voice playing at the same time(because ModPlayVoiceLS doesn't hold priority).

-And for the last bit, it will act the same if you are in ADV mode, but in NVL mode, it won't clean the text and only skip a line, creating a wall of text because there is more space than the little textbox of ADV mode.
+And for the last bit, it will act the same if you are in ADV mode, but in NVL mode, it won't clean the text and only skip a line, creating a wall of text because there is more space than with the little textbox of ADV mode.

 Now that I explained most of it, this is what it looks like in action: